arturschaefer-hotmart/Sparkle-Clean-Template/README.md

 - mvvm
 4. utils layer (available for all layer, not included on this template)
 - components, widget, custom ui, permission, utils

-### TODO
-- [ ] Restrict minimum [dependencies to add](https://www.i-programmer.info/professional-programmer/resources-and-tools/6845-android-adt-template-format-document.html) go to *<dependency>*
-- [ ] Support java and kotlin srcDir.
-You must pay attention $srcDir still pointing to src/main/java.
-So, if you using kotlin (src/main/kotlin), you might wanna to update this template to use hardcoded string instead.
-- [ ] Provide more descriptive how to use.
-- [ ] Implement datasource switch on repository
-- [ ] Differentiate *Entity for room, mapper/transformer, to prevent *Entity dependent with external plugins (Room)

 ### References
 - https://github.com/android10/Android-CleanArchitecture-Kotlin